pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/README.md

 - Dig out, then Bike to Erika(Take the Center and skip Mom Heal if you cannot tank an Erika hit)
 - ### Beauty:
   - Exeggcute: IB
-- If 6-11 HP, use 2 Rare Candy
+- If 3-8 HP, use 2 Rare Candy
 - ### Erika:
+  > Use an X Spec if it lets you tank a hit from Tangela, then IB * 3, otherwise
   - Tangela: IB(IB)
-  > Use an X Spec if it lets you tank a hit from Tangela
   - Weepinbell: EQ
   - Gloom: EQ
 (Damage rolls are for level 40)